The best accounting software for small businesses 2025

 £25 per month (excl.
 VAT)

-Zoho Professional costs double this amount (£20 per user, per month), caters to up to five users and adds more complex functions such as multi-currency handling.
-However, Standard is a perfectly acceptable option for SMEs with fewer than three employees who are willing to forego expensive features to save money in the meantime.
+The Professional plan costs double this amount (£20 per user, per month), caters to up to five users and adds more complex functions such as multi-currency handling.
+However, Standard is a perfectly suitable option for SMEs with fewer than three employees who are willing to forego fancy features to keep costs low.

 Who do we recommend Zoho Books for?

 Professional service teams like consultancies or agencies with three or more staff members.
-Even Zoho Books Standard allows users to oversee multiple projects, assign tasks, and create invoices, which makes it ideal for teams collaborating on client projects.
+Even the Standard tier allows users to oversee multiple projects, assign tasks, and create invoices, which makes it ideal for teams collaborating on client projects.

 5. FreshBooks: best for service businesses selling add-ons